Code-Institute-Submissions/cumbrian-kayaking/README3.md

 a) **CTA -button** Button links to a name &  email address request - in return the user receives a brochure with holiday details

-b)   **Contact us form** -  for users not  yet ready for a brochure but who want to  ask a question about the holiday
+b)   **Contact us form** -  for users not  yet ready for all the holiday details  but who have a question about the holidays

-c)  **Another link** to get  the brochure is located  in the footer
+c)  **foote CTA button ** for  the brochure is located  in the footer

 c) The company phone number and email address is clearly shown giving the site visitor other contact options.